 Our Annual Conference is held every year in July.
 You can find out information on our Annual Conference, by clicking on the “CONFERENCE” link at the top of our main page.
 Our 2017 Annual Conference will be held July 27-29, 2017 in Washington, DC at the Mayflower Hotel.

 You can earn CEUs with AMHCA though our webinars.
 You can also check our website for other new opportunities to earn CEUs.

 Careers, Jobs, Networking, Roles

 Check with your State's certification board to find out what exactly is required in your State.

 CACREP stands for the Council for Accreditation of Counseling and Related Educational Programs.
 They promote excellence in professional preparation through the accreditation of counseling and related educational programs.
 They are the accrediting body of counseling programs in colleges and universities in the United States.
 They are committed to developing standards for preparing practitioners, encouraging the excellence of a program and the accreditation of professional preparation programs.

 You can find a list of all CACREP certified colleges and universities on CACREP’s website, here: http://www.cacrep.org/directory/.

-The choice is completely yours.
+The choice is completely yours: State counselor licensure boards contract with NBCC to use one or both of these examinations.
 The NCE is taken most often by final year graduate students, in the pursuit of becoming a National Certified Counselor.
 Many of your peers nationwide seek this credential, but it is by no means a requirement of the field per se.
 If you choose to take it, most likely your program has a person designated as the ‘NBCC Campus Coordinator'.
 Ask your Advisor who this person is.
 If you are no longer a student, you may contact NBCC directly at www.nbcc.org.

 Click here to find out what our Journal is about and how to get published.